hbiede/AoC-2019/README.md

   * In order to use this target, you need to specify your session cookie from adventofcode.com in cookies.txt through the usage of `make cookie SESSION={Insert your session cookie here}`.
   * Parses the challenge into a markdown file (adds Markdown style headers and code blocks).
   * Per Ullaakut, this part still needs a bit of work, as multiline code blocks are not supported yet, and formatting (bold, italics etc.) is lost.
+* Setup the new day's source file from a template file